feature image

-Hanko, or personal signature seals, are a deeply personal and essential part of Japanese culture.
+Hanko (personal signature seals) are an essential part of Japanese culture.
 They are used by everyone in Japan to officially verify their identity and intentions.
-This unique item is a true symbol of Japanese identity and a highly valued experience for visitors from abroad.
+This unique item is a true symbol of Japanese identity and seeing them made is a fascinating chance for visitors from abroad to experience Japanese tradition.

-The shop also offers exclusive hanko carving workshops for overseas visitors, one group per day.
-These workshops are a great way to learn about the history of seals, their various types, and the carving process.
-Many visitors say that getting to experience this unique aspect of Japanese culture firsthand is the highlight of their trip.
-Another popular option is to have a custom seal made on the spot; you can pick it up later the same day after sightseeing in Kamakura.
-For those who can’t visit in person, seals can be purchased through their online shop.
-You can choose to have your name carved in Japanese characters like katakana or kanji, or you can even create your own custom design.
+The shop also offers exclusive hanko carving workshops for overseas visitors, accepting just one group per day.
+These workshops are a great way to learn about the history of seals, the various types, and the carving process.
+Many visitors have said that experiencing this unique aspect of Japanese culture firsthand was the highlight of their trip.
+Another popular option is to have a custom seal made on the spot, which you can pick up later the same day after sightseeing in Kamakura.
+For those who can’t visit in person, seals can be purchased through KAMAKURAHANKO’s online shop.
+You can choose to have your name carved in Japanese characters like katakana or kanji, or even create your own custom design.

-Reservations are Essential.
-Only five seals are carved per day, so reservations are required.
-During your visit, the master artisan will share stories about the history of seals, discuss different materials, and explain the meanings of the characters, all before proposing a design tailored to your preferences.
+As a master artisan, Tsukino can only carve five seals per day, so a reservation is required to visit the store.
+During your visit, he will share stories about the history of seals, discuss different materials, and explain the meanings of the characters, all before proposing a design just for you.
 Each seal is then meticulously carved with great care and dedication.

 Address